 - Oven – The mochi can be baked in the oven by placing it on a baking sheet and baking it until it is golden brown and crispy.
 This method is excellent if you want to make a large batch of mochi.

 - Toaster oven – A toaster oven is a quick and easy way to cook small batches of mochi.
 Place the mochi in the toaster oven and cook until it is crispy and golden brown.

 - Microwave – The mochi can also be cooked in the microwave by placing it on a bowl with enough water to cover it and microwaving it until it becomes soft.
 The mochi texture is different, but this method is time-saving as it takes only a few minutes and requires minimal effort.

-More Japanese Recipes You Might Like
+More Japanese Recipes You Will Love

 - 1 Nonstick pan